It’s no secret that getting a job nowadays is HARD.

 Sadly, Shambavi Shankar came face to face with this horrible reality when taking part in Malaysia’s number one national pastime: going to the mall.

-As she was strolling around a Klang mall, she came across
+As she was strolling around a Klang mall, she came across this vacancy notice:

 The notice, specifically requesting for Malay and Chinese applicants only, was plastered on the glass display window of fashion outlet, Kitschen, at their Bukit Tinggi branch.